jamiehardesty/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) [x] .forEach: great if you don't need the returned array; returns undefined whereas .map: returns a new array with data you can change/use

 2. Explain the difference between a callback and a higher order function.
+[x] A higher order function receives a function as an argument and can return a function.
+Callbacks are passed into another function, to be used by that other function.

 3. What is closure?
+[x] Closure has access to outside of its scope.

 4. Describe the four rules of the 'this' keyword.
+[a] this is global in non-strict (returns the entire window) and undefined in strict mode.
+[b] this points to the object on which the function is called, example: this.cat [c] this can point to a certain value by using call/apply/bind [d] new keyword creates a new object, and this points to it

 5. Why do we need super() in an extended class?
+[x] To create a child class of the parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.